danielgomes96/Marvel/README.md

 In this application, two workflows were created.
 The first for `Main` branche and the second for` featureas e fixes` branches.
 The following are descriptions of the workflows.

-Main - unit tests, Ktlint and APK generation.
+Main - run unit tests, Ktlint and APK generation.

-Featureas e Fixes - unit tests and Ktlint.
+Featureas e Fixes - run unit tests and Ktlint.

 ## Architecture
 I tried to follow the concepts of Clean Architecture, so I divided the project into: